TnTomato/python-tutorial/Chapter3-Operators/README.rst

 Oops, no examples here.
 It's actually too simple, you know.

 Oops again, why the three types of operators have the same number of letters?
+'Arithmetic' has 10 letters, 'Assignment' has 10 letters, 'Comparison' has 10 letters!
+I have no idea, that's what the dictionary told me :-)

+Sorry for my poor English.

 Whatever, the next one is not!